Elk Lakes Provincial Park

 - The following trails are CLOSED due to washed out bridges and sections of trail: West Elk Pass to Upper Elk Lakes, Lower Elk Lakes trail beyond the campground (between Lower and Upper Lakes), and Lower Elk Lake Viewpoint trail.
 Visitors can still access the Lower Elk Lake campground from the trailhead near the cabin but should use caution.

-- Trail closures will be in effect throughout 2014.
+- Trail closures will be in effect throughout 2015 while repairs and upgrades are completed.

-Click here to view the Petain Creek flood plain caution notice.
-[PDF 282KB]
+View the Petain Creek flood plain caution notice [PDF 282KB]

 Know Before You Gosnowmobile map.
 [PDF 3.27MB] Continuance of this special exemption is dependent upon respect of this route by all motorized users.
 Non compliance of this exemption will result in closure of this route to all motorized use.
 Snowmobile use is not permitted in any other area in Elk Lakes Park.